billp/TermiNetwork/README.md

 ## License

-SimpleNetworking is available under the MIT license.
+TermiNetwork is available under the MIT license.
 See the LICENSE file for more info.